tushar-1728/Fine_Techniques/README.md

 # Fine_Techniques
-This git will contain programs written in C:
+This git contains programs written in C:
 1) Memmory manager using using malloc along with book-keeping for best-fit.
 2) Solving 8L, 5L, 3L jug problem using state-space-search and back tracking.
-3) Finding the second largest element in array of integers of length = 2^n using stepanova binary counter as data structure and tournament technique as algorithm.
-4) Insertion, deletion, perorder and postorder traversal of persistent binary search tree.
+3) Insertion, deletion, perorder and postorder traversal of persistent binary search tree.
-5) Becoming bitwise wise and performing sorting of distinct whole numbers in O(n) time complexity.
+4) Becoming bitwise wise and performing sorting of distinct whole numbers in O(n) time complexity.